Irving debuts in Dallas not wanting to talk about future

 “I’ve dealt with it before and it’s very emotionally draining to ask questions about what’s the long term,” Irving said.
 “What the future holds is really only going to be dictated on what I do right now, and how I prepare for those next steps, and that’s being the best teammate that I can in that locker room and a great leader out here, I think within the Dallas community. … So we’re just putting that to bed and just focus on what we have ahead as a team.”

-The Mavericks, with 23 games remaining after Monday night’s game against Minnesota, are part of a crowded mix for a playoff spot.
-They went into the game fourth in the Western Conference, only three games ahead of 11th place — the first spot left out of the postseason.
+The Mavericks, with 23 games remaining, are part of a crowded mix for a playoff spot.
+They are tied for fifth in the Western Conference, only 2 1/2 games ahead of 11th place — the first spot left out of the postseason.

 When Dallas general manager Nico Harrison was asked his response to people who viewed the acquisition of Irving and his expiring contract as a risk, the former Nike executive, who already had a relationship with the player, said that wasn’t the case.